Outpatient Behavioral Health

 Our integrated behavioral health and wellness services create a safe space for youth to find hope and healing.

-We believe in a holistic approach to addressing an array of complex issues that cause suffering to Alaska’s youth, this can include: Trauma, anger management, oppositional behaviors, anxiety, depression, and substance misuse.
-VOA Alaska’s array of services are designed to meet youth and their families where they are at and support them through the continuum to ensure the right service is provided at the right time.
+VOA Alaska’s behavioral health services are designed to meet youth and their families where they are at and ensure the right service is provided at the right time.

 Medicaid and most insurance are accepted and billed, and no one is turned away due to the inability to pay.
 Fees are adjusted on a sliding scale.
 At intake, a fee schedule and payment plan will be developed with each family.
-Click here to view service fees.

 Ready to Get Started?